xbeat/Machine-Learning/README.md

 Introduction to Machine Learning Algorithms

 Machine Learning (ML) algorithms are computational methods that enable systems to learn from data and improve their performance on specific tasks without being explicitly programmed.
 These algorithms form the backbone of various applications, from image recognition to natural language processing.
 In this presentation, we'll explore 15 commonly used ML algorithms, their applications, and implementations using Python.

+## Data Modeling with Python

+Introduction to Data Modeling in Python

+Data modeling is the process of creating a conceptual representation of data and its relationships.
+In Python, we use various libraries and techniques to model, analyze, and visualize data.
+This slideshow will cover key concepts and practical examples of data modeling using Python.

 ## Beginners Guide to Real Analysis in Python